Terrorism and Other Public Health Threats - Air Contamination

 released into the environment are heavier than air and will

 - Tune into a local radio or TV station for instructions from

 public health and emergency officials.
-Phone lines are likely to be overwhelmed
+Phones of government agencies are likely to be overwhelmed

 Information also may be available over the Internet.
 Depending on the kind of